-- Melt butter over medium heat.
+- Melt butter over medium heat in a large skillet.
 Stir in flour and cook until the flour becomes the color of peanut butter, about 6-8 minutes.

 - Add onions, bell pepper, celery, thyme and garlic and cook until slightly softened.
 Stir in the broth/stock a bit at a time until smooth.